Sleeping Beauty (2011 film): Plot

-Lucy is a university student who works in an office in the daytime and at a restaurant in the evenings.
-She is occasionally a research subject at a science laboratory.

-Lucy is paying tuition and rent by doing several jobs.
-Her sister's boyfriend is continually on her about her part of the rent.
+Lucy is a university student who pays her tuition and rent by doing several jobs: she works in an office in the daytime and at a restaurant in the evenings, and she is occasionally a research subject at a science laboratory.
+Her sister's boyfriend continually pesters her about paying her share of the rent.
 She is caring for Birdmann, who is an alcoholic and is very attracted to her.
 While she does not return his sexual interest, Lucy enjoys Birdmann's company, and in his presence is the only time she is shown smiling or laughing.
 An old joke between the two is that Birdmann frequently asks Lucy to marry him; Lucy always says no. Due to lack of money and Birdmann's addiction, Lucy makes a decision to look for another part-time job.

-In response to a classified ad for yet another short-term job, Lucy meets Clara, who runs a service that combines lingerie modelling and catering performed by young women at a black tie dinner party for mostly male clients.
-Clara assures her that the men are not allowed to touch the women sexually, and Lucy agrees to try it.
-Clara inspects Lucy's body and names her "Sara" for the purpose of anonymity.
+In response to a classified ad for yet another short-term job, Lucy meets Clara, who runs a service that combines lingerie modelling and catering, performed by young women at a black tie dinner party for mostly male clients.
+Clara assures her that the men are not allowed to touch the women sexually.
+Lucy agrees to try it.
+Clara inspects Lucy's body and names her Sara for the purpose of anonymity.
 At the dinner party, Lucy is the only girl dressed in white; the other women wear black lingerie that is much more revealing than Lucy's outfit.

-After one other session as a serving girl, Lucy gets promoted.
+After one other session as a serving girl, Lucy is promoted.
 She receives a call from Clara's assistant for a different request.
-Lucy is driven to a country mansion, where Clara offers Lucy a new role wherein she will be voluntarily sedated and sleep naked while male clients lie beside her.
+Lucy is driven to a country mansion and offered a new role wherein she will be voluntarily sedated and sleep naked while male clients lie beside her.
 They are permitted to caress and cuddle her, but vaginal penetration is not allowed.
-After Lucy falls asleep, she lies unconscious on the bed and Clara leads in her client.
+After Lucy falls asleep, she lies unconscious on the bed, and Clara leads in her client.
 After Clara reminds the man of the no-penetration rule, he strips and curls up beside Lucy.